d44-scription/scription-web/README.md

     > ...
 ```

-_This doesn't have the live reloading that running `npm test` outside of Docker has, but pressing `Enter` will manually rerun any tests that could have changed_
+_This doesn't have the live reloading that running `yarn test` outside of Docker has, but pressing `Enter` will manually rerun any tests that could have changed_